-University Extension, UCI’s branch of Continuing Education, offers GPS-BIOMED members who have accumulated 5 PD credits free enrollment in a variety of courses.
+University Extension, UCI’s branch of Continuing Education, offers GPS-BIOMED members who have accumulated 5 PD credits free enrollment in a variety of courses (Worth ~$70o).
 Relevant courses focused on Regulatory Affairs, Medical Product Development and Organizational Leadership maybe of high interest to our members.
 Most of the courses are offered online, so scheduling is convenient for busy grad students and postdocs and can be completed outside of regular lab hours.

 Popular Extension courses include:

 - Regulatory Requirements for Pharmaceutical or Medical Device Products